© Volker Beushausen

 The Campustriennale consists of three parts: College, Masterclass und Exhibition

-At the College the festival becomes a place to meet for students of universities, theatre institutes and art schools in Germany and Europe.
+At the College the festival becomes a place to meet for students from Germany and Europe.
 They take part in seminars and workshops, attend Ruhrtriennale productions and meet artists and facilitators for background discussions.
 They discuss, celebrate and discover the Ruhr region and exchange their own views about theatre, art and music.
 Dialogue about aesthetic, cultural and political issues is central.
 Diverse disciplines come together, different generations, nationalities, cultures and ideas.
 With this programme the Ruhrtriennale seeks to foster interdisciplinary exchange between prospective artists, academics and theatremakers and to contribute to the emergence of an international network of emerging artists.

 The Masterclass enables groups of young artists to realize their own creative visions as part of the festival.
 They will develop performances inspired by the year’s festival theme supported by celebrated international artists.
 These are then presented in two long evenings of theatre.